 The loan term or loan duration may also impact the rates that you are charged and also how much you pay overall.

 In most cases, the longer the loan term e.g 5 years, 10 years or 20 years, the more interest is accruing over time, which makes it more expensive.

 In some cases, it is more expensive to borrow for a shorter period of time such a payday loans, because you are paying for the convenience of getting fast cash.

 But for short term loans, personal loans and mortgages, you will generally pay more interest overall when you are borrowing for longer and this is something to take into consideration.

 If you find that you are in a position to repay your loan earlier than scheduled, you will typically accrue less interest overall and make quite a saving.
 Some lenders will charge early settlement fees, so this is something to be aware of.

-Whilst this may not be reflected in the interest rate, you will pay less overall if you close out your loan in 3 months, compared to 6 or 12 months.
+Whilst this may not be reflected in the interest rate, you will pay less overall if you close out your loan in 4 to 6 months, compared to 6 or 12 months.

-At Fund Ourselves, we offer loans for up to 3 months and customers will always have the option to repay early, at any time, and with no extra fees involved.
+At Fund Ourselves, we offer loans from 4 to 6 months and customers will always have the option to repay early, at any time, and with no extra fees involved.